-- If dropping off and picking up the scholar, parents should: - Arrive at bus stop 10 minutes before the scheduled time - Park in designated parking spaces or along the street in an organized way (please do not block driveways) - Make sure student is waiting at stop in the AM, if scholar is still getting out of the car when bus arrives they will miss the bus. - Know that bus will leave 1 minute after scheduled time and will not stop for late scholars - o MS scholars are permitted to get off at any stop but only if they are on the same bus route.
+- If dropping off and picking up the scholar, parents should: - Arrive at bus stop 10 minutes before the scheduled time - Park in designated parking spaces or along the street in an organized way (please do not block driveways) - Make sure the scholar is waiting at the stop in the AM, if the scholar is still getting out of the vehicle when the bus arrives they will miss the bus. - Know that bus will leave 1 minute after scheduled time and will not stop for late scholars - Scholars in grades 2nd to 4th are permitted to get off at any stop with the completion of a written waiver signed by the scholar's parent/guardian.
+To complete a transportation waiver, please stop by the elementary school front office.